-MEDICAL CONDITIONS AGGRAVATED BY EXPOSURE: Pre-existing skin disorders may be aggravated.
+MEDICAL CONDITIONS AGGRAVATED BY EXPOSURE: Pre-existing skin conditions, hypothalamic-pituitary-adrenal (HPA) axis suppression, Cushing's syndrome, hyperglycemia, and glucosuria may be aggravated by repeated exposure to this product.
+In therapeutic use, pre-existing endocrine conditions, existing fungal infections, glaucoma, high blood sugar, or bone density problems may be aggravated.
 Workplace exposure may also aggravate these conditions.
-Persons who may have hypersensitivity reactions to component, or other disorders described in Section 11 (Toxicological Information) may experience aggravation upon exposure.
+Persons who may have hypersensitivity reactions to this material, or other disorders described in Section 11 (Toxicological Information) may experience aggravation upon exposure.

 INDICATION OF IMMEDIATE MEDICAL ATTENTION AND SPECIAL TREATMENT IF NEEDED: Treat symptoms and eliminate exposure.
 Persons developing hypersensitivity reactions should receive medical attention.
-No specific antidote is known.
+No specific antidote is available for this product.
 Treatment should be symptomatic and supportive.